 Farmer’s Walk with a Kettlebell (Correct Position)

-Look for a weight that is challenging to do, where you can really feel your core working and you can really feel your forearm working in order to hold the weight.
-Build up to a point where you can do roughly about 75% of your bodyweight (if you are at a healthy bodyweight).
+Look for a weight that is challenging to do, where you can really feel your core and forearm working in order to hold the weight.
+Build up to a point where you can do about 75% of your bodyweight (if you are at a healthy bodyweight).